-The English Department welcomes Theo Nestor to Seattle University in Winter 2018 to teach Writing the Self (ENGL 3910-03).
+The English Department welcomes visiting writer Anastacia Tolbert to Seattle University in winter 2021 to teach When Poetry Meets Activism (ENGL 3910-06).

 Theo Pauline Nestor is the author of Writing Is My Drink: A Writer's Story of Finding her own Voice (And a Guide to how you can too) (Simon & Schuster 2013) and How to Sleep Alone in a King-Size Bed: A Memoir of Starting Over (Crown, 2008).
 Her work has also appeared in numerous anthologies and publications, such as the New York Times, The Establishment, The Rumpus, Modern Love: 50 True and Extraordinary Tales of Desire, Deceit, and Devotion, and Ask Me About My Divorce: Women Open Up About Moving On.
 An award-winning instructor, Nestor has taught at the University of Washington, Cornish College, Hugo House, and Hedgebrook.